aziko25/uzinfocom-fastfood/README.md

+Login Credentials:
+  Admin:
+    Phone: +998946805777
+    Password: admin
+  Waiter:
+    Phone: +998900000000
+    Password: waiter
+  Users:
+    You can sign up as you wish

+JWT token should be set for each api in Authorization Header -> Bearer or you can set it to Collections Authorization Header -> Bearer
+By default, now it is set to admins jwt

 Solution for the logic with order ready time that I have implemented is next:

 I fetch all new orders that are not cooked, but created and in progress, so I calculate 1.25 * for each dish quantity from these orders